Passw/TempleOS-ZenithOS/README.md

 #### VirtualBox

 If you are using VirtualBox, you should put the install directory of VirtualBox (usually `C:\Program Files\Oracle\VirtualBox`) in your PATH for a couple of reasons.
 After generating a disk image, attach it to your VM.
 VirtualBox stores the UUID of that disk image in its internal volume manager.
-When you generate a new image, it has a new UUID, and VirtualBox refuses to run because the UUID of the disk has changed.
+When you generate a new image, it has a new UUID, and VirtualBox refuses to run the VM because the UUID of the disk has changed.
 The first reason is so that the script can reuse the same UUID everytime a new disk is generated.
 This way, VirtualBox won't complain that the attached disk has the wrong UUID.
 The second reason is so that you can use the `run` command in the script to launch the VM from the terminal.

 ### Contributing